Create an RDP connection to a Windows VM using Azure Bastion

 - Inbound port: Custom value (you will then need to specify this custom port when you connect to the VM via Azure Bastion)

 If you want to specify a custom port value, Azure Bastion must be configured using the Standard SKU.
 The Basic SKU does not allow you to specify custom ports.
-The Standard SKU is currently in Preview.

 In the Azure portal, navigate to the virtual machine that you want to connect to.
 On the Overview page, select Connect, then select Bastion from the dropdown.